Miguel Alemán Valdés: Infrastructure

 Miguel Alemán Valdés in the Congress.

 Alemán directed government spending to state-sponsored industrial development and reduced military spending as had his predecessors.
 That development included investments in infrastructure, especially public works.
 Dam-building helped control flooding, expand irrigation, which allowed for the expansion of large-scale agriculture, and provided hydroelectric power.
 In 1947 he initiated a huge project in the state of Oaxaca, culminating with the opening of the Miguel Alemán Dam in 1955.
-In 1951 he oversaw completion of the diversion of the Lerma River, bringing to an end Mexico City's water supply problems.
+In 1951 he oversaw completion of the diversion of the Lerma River, bringing Mexico City's water supply problems to an end.

 Extending the nation's rail network, building and improving highways brought remote regions into the national economy.
 In Mexico City an existing airfield was enlarged and became the Mexico City International Airport.

 New campus of the National University in the Ciudad Universitaria.

 His administration also built a new campus for the National University (UNAM) in the south of the city, moving it from its previous location in downtown Mexico City.

 In 1952 his administration elevated Baja California to state status.
 Also during his term, he asserted power by forced imposition of state governors.

 He played a major role in the development and support of the city of Acapulco as an international tourist destination.

-Rampant political corruption would mark his administration, however, and this would shape the relationship of politics and big business in Mexico until the present day.
-His successful economic policy led to talk about the Mexican miracle, but only a small elite benefited from economic growth.
-His administration took an anti-communist stance and supported the US during the Cold War.